 Hawaiian Sanctuary is proud to present: Plant Aloha, a FREE educational series of sustainable farming classes.
-Join us every Thursday morning, from 9:00am until 12:30pm, and for one Saturday class monthly.
-Plant Aloha classes are taught by local and visiting experts, and organized by Steve Lund and Michele Denise.
+Join us every Thursday morning, from 9:00am until 12:30pm for classes taught by local and visiting experts, organized by Steve Lund and Michele Denise.
+See schedule below.

 The Plant Aloha project is supported, in part, by the County of Hawaii, Research & Development.
 We are looking for support to complete and enhance this amazing FREE program.
 Please give what you can.

-We are part of the Hawai’i Farmers Union United (HFUU) who represents and advocates for family farmers and ranchers on all of the Hawaiian Islands, among other things.
+We are also part of the Hawai’i Farmers Union United (HFUU) who represents and advocates for family farmers and ranchers on all of the Hawaiian Islands, among other things.
 Learn more about HFUU in this presentation and join by sending in this membership application form.

 25 Class Series with Wade Bauer of Malama Aina Permaculture: Edible Landscape Design, Education, & Nursery The goal of this series is to teach Hawaii residents how to efficiently grow their own food at home to provide a fresh organic balanced diet.
 From field or backyard to table all the crops necessary